asimon91/jubilant-succotash/README.md

 # jubilant-succotash
-Repository with a basic Angular webapp example.
+Repository with a basic Angular pizza-based 🍕 webapp example.

 Based on official documentation, available on: